-Part of the problem is the reliance on similar approaches to monitoring performance and achieving improvements across dissimilar industries and organisations.
-It seems odd that a citrus fruit grower and a high-technology company would attempt to use the same tools and methods to achieve improvements in performance given the gulf between these firms in terms of goals, objectives, and other factors.
+Part of the problem is the reliance on similar approaches to monitoring performance and achieving improvements across dissimilar industries and organizations.
+It seems odd that a citrus fruit grower and a high-technology company would attempt to use the same tools and methods to achieve improvements in performance, given the gulf between these firms in terms of goals, objectives, and other factors.

 Do You Need One of the Many Performance Management Systems?